houshmand-2005/V2IpLimit/Marzban/README.md

         ["user2", 1]
     ], // --> You can apply any number of IP limit per user like this, user1 can have 4 IPs "SERVER_NAME": "", // --> Optional, You can give your script a name that will appear in your logs.
-  "PRETTY_PRINT": "False" // --> Optional, Logs will be sent to you in Telegram with a better appearance (Not recommended for who has a lot of users.)
+  "PRETTY_PRINT": "True" // --> Optional, Logs will be sent to you in Telegram with a better appearance }
-}
 ```